 The Nominations/Corporate Governance Committee seeks candidates who demonstrate a willingness and ability to prepare for, attend and participate in all Board of Directors and committee meetings and whose experience and skill would complement the then existing mix of directors.
 While the Board has no specific policy on diversity, the Committee considers the diversity of a candidate's background and experience when evaluating a nominee, as well as the diversity of a candidate's perspectives, which may result from diversity in age, gender, ethnicity or national origin.
 The Committee gathers suggestions as to individuals who may be available to meet the Board of Directors' future needs from a variety of sources, such as past and present directors, stockholders, colleagues and other parties with which a member of the Nominations/Corporate Governance Committee or the Board of Directors has had business dealings, and undertakes a preliminary review of the individuals suggested.
 Candidates recommended by stockholders will be considered in the same manner as other candidates.
 At such times as the Committee determines that a relatively near term need exists and the Committee believes that an individual's qualities and skills would complement the then existing mix of directors, the Committee or its Chair will contact the individual.
 The Chair will, after such contact, discuss the individual with the Committee.
 Based on the Committee's evaluation of potential nominees and the Company's needs, the Committee determines whether to nominate the individual for election as a director.
-While the Nominations/Corporate Governance Committee has not, in the past, engaged any third party firm or consultant to identify or evaluate nominees, in accordance with its charter, may do so in the future.
-The Nominations/Corporate Governance Committee unanimously recommended the nominees named in this Proxy Statement as the individuals with the experience, industry knowledge, integrity, ability to devote time and energy, and commitment to the i
+While the Nominations/Corporate Governance Committee has not, in the past, engaged any third party firm or consultant to identify or evaluate nominees, named in this Proxy Statement as the individuals with the experience, industry knowledge, integrity, ability to devote time and energy, and commitment to the interests of all stockholders best qualified to execute our strategic plan and create value for all our stockholders.